rewati1616/PracticeCode/README.md

-# 💻 PracticeCode - C++ Programming Practice Repository
+# 💻 PlracticeCode - C++ Programming Practice Repository

 A collection of C++ programs and problem-solving exercises created for daily coding practice and strengthening Data Structures & Algorithms fundamentals.
 This repository is focused on improving logical thinking, problem-solving skills, and mastering core C++ concepts.